JoryYogurtsever/blog-template/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 (npm run start will run on 3001 because I have several projects on my server)

+# Environment Variables
 You will need to create a file named ".env.local" it should contain the following parameters

 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=
 CLERK_SECRET_KEY=
 NEXT_PUBLIC_CLERK_SIGN_IN_URL=
-# NEXT_PUBLIC_CLERK_SIGN_UP_URL=/sign-up
 CLERK_SIGNING_SECRET=
 MONGODB_URI=
 FIREBASE_API=
 URL=
-# URL can be set to localhost in the development environment and the live url in production
-# NEXT_PUBLIC_BASE_URL should be the production url.
-It is used for sitemap generation
+"URL can be set to localhost in the development environment and the live url in production" "NEXT_PUBLIC_BASE_URL should be the production url.
+It is used for sitemap generation" NEXT_PUBLIC_BASE_URL=
-NEXT_PUBLIC_BASE_URL=
 UMAMI_CODE_SOURCE=
 UMAMI_WEBSITE_ID=